unopolicinglab/website/content/authors/cline/_index.md

 - Grad Students
 ---

-Jordan Cline is a master of arts student in the School of Criminology and Criminal Justice at the University of Nebraska at Omaha.
-He also enjoys studying philosophy, physics, art, and everything in between.
+Jordan Cline is a doctoral student in the School of Criminology and Criminal Justice at the University of Nebraska at Omaha.
+Jordan's work has mostly revolved around policing and crime analysis.
+He also enjoys studying philosophy, art, plants, and everything in between.
 Jordan holds a B.S. in Criminal Justice with minors in philosophy and political science from Wichita State University.
-Currently, he works in the VIPR Lab on projects involving police shootings and traffic stops.
+Currently, he works in the VIPR Lab on projects involving police shootings of canines.